DmitriiTrifonov/scfmt/README.md

 # scfmt
-scfmt is a tiny util for C to produce ;
+scfmt is a tiny util for C to produce semicolons;